ThomasAndrasek/The-Obfuscatorinator/USER_MANUAL.md

 ## Overview of The Obfuscatorinator

-This project is a Java Obfuscator.
+This project is an obfuscator specifically for java projects.
+It reads in a Java project, copies it, constructs a relevant graph, and obfuscates it.
+The Obfuscatorinator goes through the following steps to obfuscate:
+- Renames classes
+- Renames methods
+- Inserts dummy code
+- Adds decryption methods

 ## Installation Pre-Requirements